 This locomotive spent its entire working life in South Wales handling mineral traffic.
 Essentially, it is a tank locomotive version of the 2800 class and in fact, was the only 2-8-0 tank locomotive class to run in the UK.
 The majority were used to handle coal and other mineral traffic, primarily in South Wales, where high power was needed to convey mineral traffic over relatively short distances and over often steeply-graded routes.
 It is a pleasingly attractive engine that returned to steam for the first time since withdrawal from British Railways in 1962 just in time for the 2014 Cotswold Festival of Steam.
 The locomotive has been subject to an extremely comprehensive restoration both at Toddington and off-site.

 Bulleid Merchant Navy class 4-6-2 no. 35006 Peninsular & Oriental SN Co, built 1941

-The Great Western Railway's standard mixed traffic loicomotives were the numberous Hall class 4-6-0s introduced in 1924 by C B Collett as a development of Churchward's 'Saint' class.
+The Great Western Railway's standard mixed traffic locomotives were the numerous Hall class 4-6-0s introduced in 1924 by C B Collett as a development of Churchward's 'Saint' class.
 The Halls were extremely successful, economical and versatile - as at home with fast freight as they were with express passenger trains.
-When F W Hawksworth became chief mechanical engineer at Swindon in 1941, he set about making a number of design changes class, the result being the 'Modified Hall' which was introduced in 1944.
+When F W Hawksworth became chief Mechanical Engineer at Swindon in 1941, he set about making a number of design changes to the class, the result being the 'Modified Hall' which was introduced in 1944.
 Production contiunued until 1950, after nationalisation of the railways.
 Foremarke Hall was completed in 1949.
-Restored to working order in 2004, this popular locomotive has proved to be an extremely reliable performer over ten years before its '10 year' overhaul, re-entering service just in time for last year's cotswold Festival of Steam.
+Restored to working order in 2004, this popular locomotive has proved to be an extremely reliable performer over the ten years before its '10 year' overhaul, re-entering service just in time for the 2017 Cotswold Festival of Steam.

 Collett Manor class 4-6-0 7820 Dinmore Manor, built 1950